dougeby/IntuneDocs/intune/app-sdk-xamarin.md

 ### Xamarin.Forms integration

 For `Xamarin.Forms` applications we have provided the `Microsoft.Intune.MAM.Remapper` package to perform MAM class replacement automatically by injecting `MAM` classes into the class hierarchy of commonly used `Xamarin.Forms` classes.

+> [!NOTE]
+> The Xamarin.Forms integration is to be done in addition to the Xamarin.Android integration detailed above.

 For example, `FormsAppCompatActivity` and `FormsApplicationActivity` can continue to be used in your application provided overrides to `OnCreate` and `OnResume` are replaced with the MAM equivalents `OnMAMCreate` and `OnMAMResume` respectively.